Battery electric drive retrofit protocol for small commercial vehicles. Used cars, vans, delivery trucks--carbon emission free.

 This proposal is a logical continuation of earlier efforts, which included co-founding a small company that installed electric car charging stations, writing a book that advocates for a faster transition away from fossil fuels based on the economic benefit, and a run for higher office that among other things tried to draw attention to the climate problem.

-Other recent experience that Bill believes will serve this project includes the completion, after many years of work, of an owner built aircraft. (expecting the first flight within the next few weeks)
+Other recent experience that Bill believes will serve this project includes the completion, after many years of work, of an owner built aircraft.
+(First flight was in September 2017.
+Successful, but with an unexpected ending--story for another day)

 For the past year and a half, Bill has been a historic tours trolley conductor in Savannah, Georgia.